Transport Team member describes his work.

 We always depend on each other within the team for moral support, but especially so during these stressful situations.

-(The sketches were given to the health care workers and they have added them to the front of their lockers.)
+(The sketches were given to the health care workers and they have added them to the front of their lockers at the local children's hospital where they work.)

 Wow, who knew about these specialists and thankful for how many lives they save.
 They truly are unsung hero’s.
 Gives me tears.